rjweis/Pulling-Airline-Data-with-SQL/README.md

 <p align="center">
   <img src="https://github.com/rjweis/sql-queries/blob/master/flights_columns.PNG">
 </p>

+We can see that there is not there is not a single ID column that exists in all the tables.
+However, we do see that `AIRLINE` is contained in both the airlines table and the flights table.
+Also, `AIRPORT` from the airports table will likely join to the flights table on `ORIGIN_AIRPORT` and `DESTINATION_AIRPORT`.
+Therefore, we will still be able to pull information from these three tables together.

 **1. Create a report that lists: ORIGIN_AIRPORT, ORIGIN AIRPORT NAME, DESTINATION_AIRPORT, DESTINATION AIRPORT NAME, AND DISTANCE.**
 ```SQL